Redoubt

 A redoubt (historically redout) is a fort or fort system usually consisting of an enclosed defensive emplacement outside a larger fort, usually relying on earthworks, although some are constructed of stone or brick.
 It is meant to protect soldiers outside the main defensive line and can be a permanent structure or a hastily constructed temporary fortification.
 The word means "a place of retreat".
 Redoubts were a component of the military strategies of most European empires during the colonial era, especially in the outer works of Vauban-style fortresses made popular during the 17th century, although the concept of redoubts has existed since medieval times.
 A redoubt differs from a redan in that the redan is open in the rear, whereas the redoubt was considered an enclosed work.

-The advent of mobile warfare in the 20th century diminished the importance of stationary defence positions and siege warfare.

 Historically important redoubts

 English Civil War

-During the English Civil War redoubts were frequently built to protect older fortifications from the more effective artillery of the period.
-Often close to ancient fortifications there were small hills that overlooked the defences, but in previous centuries these had been too far from the fortifications to be a threat.
+During the English Civil War, redoubts were frequently built to protect older fortifications from the more effective artillery of the period.
+Often close to ancient fortifications, there were small hills that overlooked the defences, but in previous centuries, they had been too far from the fortifications to be a threat.
 A small hill close to Worcester was used as an artillery platform by the Parliamentarians when they successfully besieged Worcester in 1646.
-In 1651 before the Battle of Worcester the hill was turned into a redoubt by the Royalists, (the remains of which can be seen today in Fort Royal Hill Park).
-During the Battle of Worcester, the Parliamentarians did capture this redoubt and turned its guns on Worcester.
+In 1651 before the Battle of Worcester, the hill was turned into a redoubt by the Royalists, (the remains of which can be seen today in Fort Royal Hill Park).

+During the battle, the Parliamentarians captured the redoubt and turned its guns on Worcester.
 In so doing they made the defence of the city untenable.
-This action effectively ended the battle, the last of the English Civil War.
+That action effectively ended the battle, the last of the English Civil War.